Born: February 14, 2010

 Pax was flown in from Wisconsin on September 1, 2010, and he was introduced to Sasha.
 Pax greeted Sasha with typical puppy exuberance, and Sasha was at first confused by all of the enthusiastic attention she was receiving.
 She gradually let down her guard, and soon the two animals were gallivanting around the enclosure.
 Since then, Sasha had her hands (or paws) full with Pax’s unabated energy.
 She continued to remind Pax that she was the alpha in their pack.
-The two animals loved to get visits from humans, and visiting the two of them was an intense experience, often involving being sat on, kissed and giving the appropriate dose of belly rubs.
+The two animals loved to get visits from humans, and visiting the two of them was an intense experience, often involving being sat on, receiving kisses, and giving the appropriate dose of belly rubs.

-Sadly there came a day when Pax no longer behaved in a subservient manner to Sasha.
+Sadly, there came a day when Pax no longer behaved in a subservient manner to Sasha.
 He began to try to become the dominate animal in the pair.
 Sasha would not allow him to assume that more dominate role.
-Eventually his behavior led to fights that became progressively more serious.
-Staff gave both animals a brief time away from one another.
-But when they were placed together again, more fighting ensued.
+Eventually, his behavior led to fights that became progressively more serious.
+Staff gave both animals a brief time away from one another, but when they were placed together again, more fighting ensued.
 Staff made the painful decision to separate the two and find them other companions.
 We moved Sasha and Jacob together, and Jacob was appropriately submissive to our queen.
-Pax however has had multiple partners and he was not been successful in forming a bond.
-He currently lives alone but frequently visits with his neighbors at the shared fence line — Thor (before he passed) and now Sigmund and Ariel.
-Pax adores human company and we have positioned him in an enclosure where he can see people all day, and everyone stops by to give him pets and conversation.
-Pax is also an ambassador animal, and he travels to educational programs where he is the center of attention and the perfect public figure.
-W.O.L.F. has not given up hope of finding the perfect companion for Pax, but until that day, he will receive lots of human attention and love.
-He is a favorite among our volunteers and staff, and he has companionship, walks, and treats nearly every day.
+Pax, however, has had multiple partners and was not successful in forming a bond.
+He lived alone in the enclosure next to Ariel and Thor, where he frequently visited with his neighbors at the shared fence line.
+When Thor passed and Sigmund came to keep Ariel company, Pax continued his visits at the fence.